Costa Rica Condominium or secured access community? Part 1

-Be careful when the Costa Rica Condominium is mixed and has both townhouses and building lots because a single family lot is generally a lot larger than the townhouses and condo fee is charged over the private area.
+Be careful when the Costa Rica Condominium is mixed and has both townhouses and building lots because a single-family lot is generally a lot larger than the townhouses and a condo fee is charged over the private area.

 The property is in a subdivision and looks on the outside like a Costa Rica Condominium but there are no Bylaws and the properties are accessed by public road.